sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 }
 ```

-Using the microcopy then requires that the code passes parameter
+Using the microcopy message then requires that the code passes parameter
 `listingTitle` to the element that renders the value.
 The
 `{ listingTitle }` parameter will then be replaced with whatever the
 listing's title is.